 Smith is a CPA, holds a master’s degree in taxation from San Jose State University and received a bachelor’s degree from the University of Pennsylvania.

 Senior Vice President,

-Waggoner holds a bachelor’s degree in accounting and a master’s degree in business administration from Southern Illinois University.
+Murphy holds a bachelor’s degree in business administration from the University of New Hampshire.